Most of us have become accustomed to receiving pre-approved and pre-qualified credit card offers in the mail.

 All you need to do is go to their main website, and you’ll find an option to easily see if you’re pre-qualified for any of their products (or respond to a mailed offer.

 There are a few additional questions that some of the other banks don’t ask, like total monthly income, phone number, and email address.

 It’s important to note that when submitting the pre-qualification questionnaire, you’re acknowledging that Credit One can share certain information with third parties.

 Credit One also requires your full social security number, but it guarantees that using the form will not affect your credit score.

-Discover wants to help you discover what card you are most qualified for.
+Discover wants to help you determine what card you’re most qualified for.
 The best part about Discover is that it gives you 2 options: to see what cards you are pre-qualified for, as well as what cards you are pre-approved for.

 Both forms ask for your basic information, but the pre-approved form does have quite a few more detailed questions — it almost resembles a full credit card application.

 The good news is that neither of these methods will affect your credit score; but if you do decide to apply for one of their offers, then they will perform a hard pull on your credit.